-In 2007, 625.82 square kilometres of area inside the Tadoba reserve, in Maharashtra’s Chandrapur district, was declared as a critical tiger habitat under the Wildlife Protection Act, 1972.
-Following this, the forest department started relocating the tribal families residing there as they were not allowed to use forest land for their livelihood and graze cattle anymore.
-Rantalodi, a Madia Gond tribal village situated inside the picturesque Tadoba Andhari core zone, is one of the last six villages that remains to be relocated.
-Madia Gond is an indigenous endogamous tribal community, which has inhabited Tadoba reserve for many years.
+In 2007, around 625 square kilometres of area inside the Tadoba-Andhari Tiger Reserve, in Maharashtra’s Chandrapur district, was notified as a critical tiger habitat under the Wildlife Protection Act, 1972, by the state government.
+Following this, the state forest department started relocating the tribal families residing there as it was an inviolate space where the people could not reside nor use forest land for their livelihood or graze cattle anymore.
+Rantalodi, a Madia Gond tribal village situated inside the Tadoba-Andhari core zone, is one of the last six villages that is proposed for relocation.

-Jitendra Ramgaokar, the field director of the sanctuary, said that the forest department has been relocating people from the sanctuary since 2004.
-Though the critical tiger habitat was declared inside it in 2007, the negotiations between people and the forest department and initial relocation process were carried from 2004, in order to avoid human-animal conflict.
+Jitendra Ramgaokar, Field Director, Tadoba-Andhari Tiger Reserve, said that the forest department has been relocating people from the reserve area since 2004.
+Though the critical tiger habitat was declared in 2007, the negotiations between people and the forest department and initial relocation process were carried from 2004, one of the reasons being to avoid incidents of human-animal conflict.

 Bordering villages co-existing with big cats

-The forest department has trained the locals and also created job opportunities around the sanctuary and national park.
+The forest department has trained the locals and also created job opportunities here.
 The residents, including some members of the tribe, are trained as wildlife rangers, guides, and guards.
-Much of the local economy is dependent upon tourism and most families in the area have someone working for the tourism sector in restaurants, running homestays or owning boutique shops.
+Much of the local economy is dependent upon tourism and most families in the area have someone working for the tourism sector in restaurants, running homestays or shops.

 This, according to Ramgaokar, has reduced people’s dependency on the forest.
 “As the wildlife here became a part of their livelihood, people were more aware of their responsibility to protect it, says Ramgaokar.
 “We trained them to become self-sufficient with tourism activities.”

 Fate of Bhagwanpur, one of the first relocation spots